nathan-contino/nathan-contino.github.io/_posts/blog/2022-03-27-two-birthdays-at-two-miles-high.markdown

 ignore on the frontside, zooming through trees and moguls and anything else we could find.

-After a quick pit stop for beers, bloody maries, and chicken fingers, the wind started to ease up.
+After a quick pit stop for beers, Bloody Marys, and chicken fingers, the wind started to ease up.
 It wasn't long before they opened the Montezuma bowl up, and we tired ourselves out completely riding the untouched bowls and glades until closing time.
 Nothing makes